Defensive Driver Courses & How They Help You Save On Car Insurance

 • From an accredited provider

-Check with your insurer first to discuss necessary requirements - this step is crucial because taking a non-approved course means you won't get the discount.
+Check with your insurer first about requirements.
+This step is important because taking a non-approved course will prevent you from getting the discount.

 building icon